Muninder Adavelli

 It is a useful site for those wanting to know more about their online dating matches.
 However, social media information can also be used for online harassment.
 41% of Americans experienced online harassment, and 75% were bullied through social media.

-If you’re concerned about your online privacy, you can remove your personal data from Social Catfish by following this guide.
+If you’re concerned about online privacy, you can remove your data from Social Catfish by following this guide.

 Removing your data from Social Catfish may take 2-3 weeks, so keep checking your listing within this time frame.